jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

    # Retrieve the E. coli reference genome using the accession number in fasta format
    $ ncbi-acc-download --format fasta NC_002695.2

+   # Retrieve the E. coli reference annotated protein using the accession number in gff3 format
+   $ ncbi-acc-download --format gff3 NC_002695.2

    # Retrieve the E. coli reference genome using the assembly accession in fasta format
    $ ncbi-genome-download -s refseq -F fasta -A GCF_000008865.2 bacteria